Coat of arms of Scotland: Current uses

 The royal arms in their current form were adopted on the accession of Queen Victoria in 1837.
 They show the Scottish arms in the first and fourth quarters of the shield, with the English arms in the second quarter and the Irish in the third.
 The Scots motto In Defens appears as in the original arms, and the Latin motto of the Order of the Thistle, Nemo me impune lacessit, also appears on a blue scroll overlying the compartment.
 The Scottish unicorn and English lion hold lances flying the banners of St Andrew and St George, in imitation of the two unicorns in the original arms.
 The unicorn is placed in the dominant position on the dexter side, and the shield is encircled by the collar of the Order of the Thistle instead of the Garter.

 The arms of the Duke of Rothesay quarter the arms of the Great Steward of Scotland, with the arms of the Lord of the Isles.
 In the centre, on an inescutcheon, are the arms of the heir apparent to the King of Scots, namely the royal arms of Scotland with a three-pointed label.

-The coat of arms of the Government of Gibraltar correspond to the British royal arms in that they also feature the Scottish arms in the second quarter of the shield and use the unicorn as the sinister supporter, with the Gibraltar's own coat of arms under the motto Dieu et mon droit.
+The coat of arms of the Government of Gibraltar correspond to the British royal arms in that they also feature the Scottish arms in the second quarter of the shield and use the unicorn as the sinister supporter, with Gibraltar's own coat of arms under the motto Dieu et mon droit.

 The royal arms of Canada correspond to the British royal arms in that they also feature the Scottish arms in the second quarter of the shield and use the unicorn as the sinister supporter.
 The Canadian version also mirrors the Scottish version in that each supporter not only supports the shield but also a lance displaying a flag.

 Both the flag and arms of Nova Scotia feature elements of the Scottish arms.
-However, unlike the royal arms of Canada, those of Nova Scotia portray the unicorn as the royally crowned dexter supporter, in the Scottish style.
+However, unlike the royal arms of Canada, those of Nova Scotia portray the unicorn as the imperially crowned dexter supporter, in the Scottish style.
 The shield depicts an inverse representation of the flag of Scotland and features the Royal arms of Scotland on an inescutcheon.
 The motto munit hæc et altera vincit appears above the crest in keeping with the Scottish heraldic style.
 (Both the flag and shield of the lieutenant governor of Nova Scotia also feature the Scottish arms on an inescutcheon).